-In this paper, we have investigated the effects of robot exposure on worker flows in 16 European countries in the 1998-2018 period.
+In this paper, we have investigated the effects of robot exposure on worker flows in 16 European countries between 1998-2017.
 We aimed to answer three research questions.
 First, what were the effects of rising robot exposure on job separation and job finding rates in Europe, and what role did labour costs play in this context?
-Second, how did the effects differ between workers performing different tasks and belonging to different age groups?
+Second, how did the effects differ between workers performing different tasks and differing in age?
 Third, what consequences did the effects of robot exposure on worker flows have for employment and unemployment, and how did these consequences differ by country?